taruen/apertiumpp/README.md

 * ?

-We suppose that most of the problems listed will be due the fact that the domain-specific languages used in Apertium \(and there a handful of them – one seen in monolingual and bilingual `.dix` files, one seen in `chunking`,  `interchunk` and `postchunk` transfer rules,  `lexc`, `twol` and others are so-called external DSLs.
+We suppose that most of the problems listed will be due the fact that the domain-specific languages used in Apertium \(and there are a handful of them – one seen in monolingual and bilingual `.dix` files, one seen in `chunking`,  `interchunk` and `postchunk` transfer rules,  `lexc`, `twol` and others\) are so-called external DSLs.
 They are parsed and compiled.
 When writing in these DSLs, you don’t have access to a full-fledged programming language which would allow you to extend the DSL in question easily and simplify&automate things.
 You also don’t have